sieis/great-plankton/content/_index.md

-          Please note the Runner Manual is subject to change and we will notify all registered runners of any changes made.The Pinhoti Trail is some of the most beautiful trail that navigates over rocks, through creeks and over Cheaha Mountain, (2408ft) the highest point in Alabama while traversing the Talladega National Forest.Although not a first timer course many 100 mile virgins come to complete each year.
+          Please note the Runner Manual is subject to change and we will notify all registered runners of any changes made.

+          The Pinhoti Trail is some of the most beautiful trail that navigates over rocks, through creeks and over Cheaha Mountain, (2408ft) the highest point in Alabama while traversing the Talladega National Forest.

+          Although not a first timer course many 100 mile virgins come to complete each year.
 Some succeed and some fail.
 The course is very doable for the properly trained runner.
 We and all the awesome volunteers are here to help you reach your goal to the finish line!
         actions:
           - label: 2020 Runner's Manual
             url: /features